johnnietse/llm-d-epp-Energy-Aware-Endpoint-Picker-Plugin-/README.md

 ## License

-This project is part of a Master's thesis research.
+This project is part of a possible thesis research.
 See LICENSE for details.